ranaalisaeed/ranaalisaeed.github.io/_posts/blog/2017-01-23-negotiation-for-project-managers.md

 ---
 layout: post
 title: "Negotiation for Project Managers"
-excerpt: "A proven ability and a track record to negotiate ‘win-win’ solutions is a highly sought after skill in Project Managers.
+excerpt: "A proven ability to negotiate ‘win-win’ solutions is a highly sought after skill in Project Managers.
 Effective negotiations could literally turn people in opposition to the change your project delivers to its biggest supporters.
-They could be the missing link to get those stumbling blocks out of your project’s way to success.
-Read on to master negotiation skills as a valuable tool in your project management arsenal."
+Read on learn how to master negotiation skills for your project management arsenal."
-categories: articles
+categories: blog
 tags: [negotiation, skills, project-manager]
 modified: 2017-01-23
 image: